demisto/content-docs/docs/why-demisto.md

   - Integration blogs
   - Partner Spotlights!

-Here are a few simple examples that we've worked on jointly.
+Here are a few simple examples that we've worked on jointly:

   - [Uptycs](https://www.uptycs.com/blog/demisto-uptycs-orchestrating-incident-response-activities)

   - [Okta](https://www.okta.com/partners/palo-alto-networks/demisto/) and a joint [Solution Brief](https://go.demisto.com/hubfs/Resources/Solution_Briefs/Okta/Okta%20Solution%20Brief.pdf#new_tab)

-## Partner enablement
+## Partner Enablement

 We will support you as you build.
-Here’s a few of the ways
+Here’s a few of the ways:

 - Slack - we have several thriving public and private channels for partners and customers.
 - Portal - You’ll be granted a portal account with full help documentation.
 - Live resources - And of course we have live technical resources to step in when the above is exhausted.

-<a class="button button--outline button--primary button--lg" href="/docs/become-a-tech-partner">Get Started Now!</a>
+<a class="button button--outline button--primary button--lg" href="/docs/become-a-tech-partner">Become a Partner Now!</a>